DanRed22/danredlandingpage/README.md

 # HOW TO RUN THIS?

-1. npm create-react-app <APP NAME>
-2. npm install react-bootstrap bootstrap
+1. npm install
-3. copy public and src files to new app
-4. npm start
+2. npm start

 #About
 This small project was made as a sample artist page for DANRED / Angelou Sereño.
 Made using React.